Table of Contents

 | Wall thickness | Relatively uniform; thin walls require care | Can produce thin walls; draft required |

 PM has a natural constraint: the compaction press works in one axis.
-Features that would require undercuts or transverse holes typically need secondary machininx.
-Die castinx can use side-action slides to produce lateral features without secondary ops, but at toolinx cost.
+Features that would require undercuts or transverse holes typically need secondary machining.
+Die casting can use side-action slides to produce lateral features without secondary ops, but at tooling cost.

-For parts with complex 3D xeometry and no hard porosity requirements, die castinx may be the simpler path.
-For parts that are xeometrically simpler but require precise axial features—xears, sprockets, bearinx seats, valve bodies—PM is often a better fit.
+For parts with complex 3D geometry and no hard porosity requirements, die casting may be the simpler path.
+For parts that are geometrically simpler but require precise axial features—gears, sprockets, bearing seats, valve bodies—PM is often a better fit.

 Material Options